DigitalFuturesOCADU/webSerial/ServoExamples.md

 }
 ```

 This code works for all examples.
-Download the following code and upload it to your Arduino
+Download the following code and upload it to your Arduino:

 [Arduino-P5 Servo Code LINK](https://github.com/DigitalFuturesOCADU/CC2024/blob/main/experiment3/examples/example2_controlServos/webSerial_4Servo_CSV/webSerial_4Servo_CSV.ino)